bldl/js-proposals/Obsidian_TC39_Proposals/Proposals/Inactive/collection-literals.md

 ## Introduction

-This proposal extends both destructuring binding/assignment and the [`match` statement](https://github.com/tc39/proposal-pattern-matching) with the ability to apply custom destructuring and matching operations to matched data.
+This proposal extends both destructuring binding/assignment and the [[matching]] with the ability to apply custom destructuring and matching operations to matched data.
 It also adds a new constructor syntax for building these custom data structures with concise object and array style syntax while preserving their individual benefits